 If you choose to invest at Personal Capital, you will experience a white-glove service.
 You can think of Personal Capital as the luxury robo-advisor that holds your hand every step of the way by pairing you with a dedicated financial advisor as opposed to a team of live advisors or financial experts.

-The fees you pay will be steeper than those charged by many other robo-advisors – you pay for the higher level of personal service.
+The fees you pay will be steeper than those charged by many top robo-advisors – you pay for the higher level of personal service.

 Personal Capital charges 0.89% annually on assets managed.
-Still, what you pay is a good bit lower than what the average financial advisor will cost you and you get a whole lot more bang for your buck.
+Still, you pay a good bit lower than what the average financial advisor charges and you get a whole lot more bang for your buck.

 Want to avoid so-called “sin stocks” that produce tobacco and alcohol?
 Or side-step companies with questionable track records of protecting customer data?
 Maybe you want to steer clear of companies that have polluted the oceans following oil spills?